tanghao-xiaomi/docs/en/quickstart/emulator/Send_emulator_console_commands.md

 Each running virtual device provides a console that lets you query and control the emulated device environment.

-## Start and stop a console session
+## I. Start and Stop a Console Session

 To access the console and enter commands, use `telnet` at a terminal window to connect to the console port and provide the authentication token.Whenever the console displays “OK”, it's ready to accept commands.A typical prompt is usually not displayed.